Psychological PG_image02

 Overview

-The psychological well-being course is taught by a range of experienced psychologists with a diverse background, including not only psychological well-being, but also areas such as clinical psychology, counselling, and mental health.
-The teaching team includes academic psychologists as well as those with practitioner experience.
-Staff in the Division of Psychology are currently undertaking research related to psychological well-being and mental health.
+The course is taught by a range of experienced psychologists, which includes a mixture of academic psychologists and practitioner psychologists.
+Our diverse teaching team includes those who specialise in areas such as mental health, psychological wellbeing, clinical psychology, life coaching, and counselling.
+Staff in the Division of Psychology are currently undertaking research related to mental health and wellbeing, including research across different cultural contexts.
 Teaching facilities include dedicated laboratory and practical work areas, an observation suite and a vision research laboratory.

 Key features

-• Develop your practical and professional skills through short inter-professional education (IPE) events involving interactions with clients and health and social care professionals.
+• Develop your practical and professional skills through short inter-professional education (IPE) events involving interactions with people with lived experiences, service users, and health and social care professionals

-• Develop an awareness of the range of contemporary and traditional therapeutic approaches that may be employed in the treatment and prevention of mental health problems.
+• Build an awareness of the range of contemporary and traditional therapeutic approaches that may be employed in the treatment and prevention of mental health problems.

 • Develop a critical understanding of the psychological theory and research that underpin the study of mental health and wellbeing.